sayeb12/Isd-chapter-4/README.md

 ---

-**Q: Suppose your boss has assigned you to identify and select information system development projects in your organization.
+**Question - 5: Suppose your boss has assigned you to identify and select information system development projects in your organization.
 Now identify the possible evaluation criteria that will help you to classify and rank the project.**

 **A:**
 To classify and rank the projects, I would use these evaluation criteria: